Updated June 20, 2021

-Generally, the HHS collects objects, ephemera, photographs, and documents, relating to the history of Hardwick with regard for its changing history life and culture over time.
+Generally, the HHS collects objects, ephemera, photographs, and documents, directly relating to the history of Hardwick which illuminate its changing life and culture over time.
 Some items that may not fit our permanent collection may make excellent additions to our education collection.

 What items does the Hardwick Historical Society not collect?

 The HHS only accepts items that directly relate to the history of Hardwick.
-Accepting items simply because they are “old” is not enough, no matter how fascinating they might be.
+We do not accept items simply because they are old, no matter how fascinating they might be.

 Why can’t the Hardwick Historical Society accept everything?
 Why weren’t my items accepted?

-Documenting, cataloging, preserving, and storing artifacts are very costly.
-Every museum must discriminate about it will accept, because each museum has a defined mission and limited resources.
-We decline items that do not meet our collecting criteria, if the HHS already owns duplicates or owns similar representations, or if condition is poor.
+Documenting, cataloging, preserving, and storing artifacts costs a great deal of money.
+Because each museum has a defined mission and limited resources, each will accept only what suits that mission.
+The HHS declines items that do not meet our collecting criteria, if we already own an example of the offered item, or if condition of the offered item is poor.

 Why and how is ownership of my donation formally transferred to the Hardwick Historical Society?